 Science During Crisis: The Release of a New Report and Call to Action

-At this event, the authors of Science During Crisis, the forthcoming American Academy report, will discuss the importance of science as a part of crisis response, emerging best practices, and areas for continued research.
+At this event, the authors of a forthcoming American Academy report, Science During Crisis, will discuss the importance of science as a part of crisis response, emerging best practices, and areas for continued research.
+Additional perspective will be provided by the head of disaster response and operations at the American Red Cross.
 The program will highlight policy recommendations that will advance the conduct of science, access to and use of scientific data, and the role of science in decision-making, as well as improve crisis response and recovery.